-Oklahoma city upgrades WWTP’s sludge handling system using intelligent equipment
+Smaller Oklahoma city upgrades their wastewater treatment plant’s sludge handling system using the latest intelligent equipment.

 Perry, Okla., is located approximately 60 miles north of Oklahoma City and serves as the county seat for Noble County.
 According to the U.S. Census Bureau, Perry had an estimated population of 5,018 in 2016, and it includes approximately 2,200 households.
 Perry’s wastewater treatment plant has a maximum rating of 2 million gal per day (mgd) and receives an average of 500,000 gal per day (gpd) of wastewater.
 The plant consists of a manual coarse bar screen, two aeration basins, two clarifiers and disinfection by chlorination.